sekar3s/ghas-lab-builder/README.md

   - Enterprise organization installations (Read and write)
   - Enterprise organizations (Read and write)

+**Note:** Generate a private key and install the GitHub App on the Enterprise level before using it for lab creation
 ---

 **Important:** You must use either `--token` OR both `--app-id` and `--private-key`, but not both simultaneously.